 It is the nature of Knights to not stick around.
 They’re likely to go on quests; in Tarot they are Knights-errant.
 Their quests may vary.
 Some may seek to perform deeds of valor.
 Some may search for the Holy Grail.
 But they move on.

-The Knight’s helmet and boots are winged, reminiscent of the Greek God Hermes – known to the Romans as Mercury.
+This Knight’s helmet and boots are winged, reminiscent of the Greek God Hermes – known to the Romans as Mercury.
 One of Hermes’s roles was as psychopomp – a guide of newly-departed souls to the afterlife.
 This may explain why the Knight of Cup card so closely resembles the Death card.

 Cups represent emotions and love.
 They also represent Spirit.
 I see Knights as going on “quests,” riding out into battle or wherever.
 I suppose a Knight’s quest when it comes to Spirit could be to lead souls to the afterlife.